themadsens/linenoise-mob/README.markdown

 The aim of this project is to get the linenoise library up to date and keep it maintained as the original repo is currently unmaintained.

+This fork includes support for use on embedded platforms.
+Add "-D EMBEDDED" to your CFLAGS.<br/>
+In addition there is history search with ALT-P/N and smart term probing from the ESP32 IDF.

 ## License

 Linenoise is BSD code, so you can use both in free software and commercial software.